Gary M. Heidnik: In popular culture

-Heidnik was one of six real-life murderers upon whom author Thomas Harris based Jame "Buffalo Bill" Gumb, the villain of his 1988 novel The Silence of the Lambs.
+Heidnik was one of three real-life murderers upon whom author Thomas Harris based Jame "Buffalo Bill" Gumb, the villain of his 1988 novel The Silence of the Lambs.
+He was referred to in the movies Joe Dirt and Jay and Silent Bob.
 In 2018, the band SKYND released a song which was based on the events, featuring Jonathan Davis from Korn.